 A total of five essays will be assigned during the semester.
-First, the chapter covering the format and requirements of the essays will be assigned.
-Then, the student will be asked to submit planning (outline).
+First, the chapter and/or PowerPoint covering the format and requirements of the essays will be assigned.
+Then, the student will be asked to submit planning (outline) and/or works cited page.